Sunday, November 26, 2017

 “Cougher”

-My favorite, it’s a clever way of disguising that you’re opening yet another can of beer, perhaps a bit too quickly, so you synchronize a cough as you’re pulling the tab.
+My favorite is a clever way of disguising that you’re opening yet another can of beer, perhaps a bit too quickly, so you synchronize a cough as you’re pulling the tab.
 Done well, and frankly, this group has had a fair amount of practice, you can completely silence the “tssst”.

 “Hammer”